How to Prepare for your Colon Hydrotherapy Session

 If you can, take an Epsom salt or baking soda bath the evening after your colonic.
 You’ll feel great and the bath will aid your sleep.
 Do not soak for longer than 20 minutes.

-No. Everyone is different, however and Dr. Lawson will make recommendations regarding follow up sessions, based on the results of the initial session and your goals.
+No. Everyone is different, however and Dr. Lawson will make recommendations regarding follow up sessions, based on the results of the initial session.
 Remember: your body did not develop constipation or sluggishness overnight; it took years.
-Many of us have a considerable amount of impacted waste in our colon.
+Many people have a considerable amount of impacted waste in the colon.
 Some will need more work than others, depending upon dietary habits, hydration levels and lifestyle.
-“First timers” receive 3 colonics on alternating days.
+“First timers” receive 3-6 colonics on alternating days.
 Generally, the recommendation for most people is 12 colonics, over a period of 8-10 weeks.
 You would therefore have 9 sessions, after the initial 3.
 Take the time to learn about yourself and your body through this process.